llajas/homelab/docs/reference/contributing.md

 ### Bug report

-You can [create a new GitHub issue](https://github.com/khuedoan/homelab/issues/new/choose) with the bug report template.
+You can [create a new GitHub issue](https://github.com/khuedoan/homelab/issues/new/choose) at the original repo with the bug report template.

 ### Submitting patches